Kids and Toddler Bike Helmets: How to Choose

 From Size and Fit to Safety Technology, We Guide You Through the Features that Really Matter

 Each year in the United States, about half a million kids are seriously injured in bicycle-related accidents.
 In most cases, a properly fitted helmet could have eliminated or minimized head injuries sustained during the accident.
 Unfortunately, many parents underestimate the importance of helmet fit and other safety features, and too often shop by color or style.
 That’s where we come in!
-With 9 years of testing, parenting and getting to bike industry trade shows under our belts, we’re here to help you get informed and find the best and safest helmet for your child.
+With 9 years of testing, parenting and bike industry trade shows under our belts, we’re here to help you get informed and find the best and safest helmet for your child.
 The 8 main features to look for when shopping for a kid’s helmet are: 1) size, 2) use, 3) adjustability, 4) construction, 5) buckle type, 6) visors, 7) MIPS safety technology and 8) CPSC/ASTM certifications.